jonny64/vludik/README.md

 	alt + e = html

-	F5      = goto model and back to screen where we started
+	F5      = goto model and back to screen where we started F12     = copy Content data view html Model to new screen: asks name of new screen

 ## Building
 	npm install vsce